sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 sg db reset-pg --db=all && sg db add-user --username 'test' --password 'supersecurepassword'
 ```

-The above command resets the database and creates a user like so:
+The above command resets the database and creates a user like.
+If the command completes succesfully you'll see the following output:

 ```
   👉 User test (test@sourcegraph.com) has been created and its password is supersecurepassword .